 SHOREACRES – Lake Bluff, IL

 Seth Raynor took what might have been a challenging piece of property to some architects and devised one of the most brilliantly routed golf courses I have ever seen.
 The central ravine feature is used brilliantly and provides a wonderful contrast to the bold template features greens.
-Superintendent Brian Palmer’s team relentless refines the course and revels in creating firm and fast conditions that accentuate every nuance of Raynor’s creation.
+Superintendent Brian Chasenky is following in the footsteps of Brian Palmer by relentlessly refining the course while providing firm and fast conditions that accentuate every nuance of Raynor’s creation.

 LAWSONIA LINKS – Green Lake, WI